 5) Further develop the capacity to report independently about relevant research that has been carried out according to current academic standards.

 6) Further improve the ability to present in English and write scientific reports in English.

 For the timetable of this course please refer to MyTimetable

 Mode of instruction

 2-hour seminars (weekly).
 Each course meeting will address a particular topic (generally a specific neurodevelopmental disorder or a specific environmental risk factor affecting cognitive and social development).
 Literature comprises several international journal articles, for which links are provided by the instructor.
 Each seminar will offer a presentation by the instructor as well as student presentations.
-The number of student presentations per seminar will depend on the number of enrolments.

 Students will conclude the course by writing a paper on a neurodevelopmental disorder or an environmental risk factor affecting cognitive and social development, including summaries of the same three aspects emphasized in the presentations.
 Paper and presentation are on different disorders/risk factors.
 It is allowed to write your paper on a neurodevelopmental disorder/environmental risk factor other than those discussed during the course, conditional on the instructor’s approval.
 In this case, the structure should be the same: 1) Pathophysiology; 2) Cognitive-Behavioral Phenotype; 3) Treatment & Intervention as for a ‘regular’ paper.
 For ‘regular’ papers literature provided as course material may be used, but students have to find additional literature as well.
 For topics that did not feature in the course, students will have to find all literature for their paper themselves.